Find Grad Schools

 Is There Job Demand for Nursery Workers?

 There were about 503,700 jobs for Nursery Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Nursery Worker by 2026.
-The BLS estimates 76,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 76,800 job openings in this field each year.

 undefined